Conference on medical education held

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Wiryono Raharjo Arch, PhD, Vice-Rector at Universitas Islam Indonesia and Mr Hassan Muhammad Khan Chancellor Riphah International University were the guests of honor in the Opening Ceremony of ICME 2021 Virtual Conference.
-In the closing ceremony, Dr. Umatul Khoiriyah, chairperson Organising Committee (Indonesia) awarded certificates to 20 best presenters.
+Wiryono Raharjo Arch, PhD, vice-rector at Universitas Islam Indonesia and Hassan Muhammad Khan, chancellor, Riphah International University were the guests of honor in the opening ceremony of ICME 2021 Virtual Conference.

-Dr. H. Iwang Yusuf, M.Si., Dean at Sultan Agung Islamic university announced in the closing ceremony that the next ICME 2023 will be jointly organised by Sultan Agung Islamic university and Riphah International University in Indonesia.